 - Palette box with palette

-- Paint: with these colors you will be able to mix just about anything!
-Alizarine Crimson, Cadmium Yellow, Yellow Ocher, Cadmium Red, Cerulean Blue, Ultramarine, Titanium White (large tube), Magenta.
+- Oil Paint: (With these colors you will be able to mix just about anything!)
+Alizarine Crimson, Cadmium Yellow, Yellow Ochre, Cadmium Red, Cerulean Blue, Ultramarine, Titanium White (large tube) and Magenta.